ferids55/Holiday-Package-Prediction/README.md

 ## Data Description

-- CustomerID : Customer ID yang unik
+- CustomerID : Unique customer ID
-- ProdTaken : Produk dibeli atau tidak
+- ProdTaken : Product taken or not (0: No, 1: Yes)
-(0: Tidak dibeli, 1: Dibeli)
-- Age : Usia dari customer
+- Age : Age of customer
-- TypeofContact : Cara customer dikontak (Company Invited or Self Inquiry)
+- TypeofContact : How customer was contacted (Company Invited or Self Inquiry)
-- CityTier : Tingkat kota tergantung pada perkembangan kota, populasi, fasilitas, dan standar hidup.
+- CityTier : City tier depends on the development of a city, population, facilities, and living standards.
 The categories are ordered i.e.
 - DurationOfPitch : Duration of the pitch by a salesperson to the customer
-- Occupation : Pekerjaan dari customer
+- Occupation : Occupation of customer
-- Gender : Jenis kelamin customer
+- Gender : Gender of customer
-- NumberOfPersonVisiting : Jumlah orang yang berencana melakukan trip bersama customer
+- NumberOfPersonVisiting : Total number of persons planning to take the trip with the customer
-- NumberOfFollowups : Jumlah follow-up yang telah dilakukan oleh sales setelah diberikan penawaran
+- NumberOfFollowups : Total number of follow-ups has been done by the salesperson after the sales pitch
+- ProductPitched : Product pitched by the salesperson
+- PreferredPropertyStar : Preferred hotel property rating by customer
+- MaritalStatus : Marital status of customer
+- NumberOfTrips : Average number of trips in a year by customer
+- Passport : The customer has a passport or not (0: No, 1: Yes)
+- PitchSatisfactionScore : Sales pitch satisfaction score
+- OwnCar : Whether the customers own a car or not (0: No, 1: Yes)
+- NumberOfChildrenVisiting : Total number of children with age less than 5 planning to take the trip with the customer
+- Designation : Designation of the customer in the current organization
+- MonthlyIncome : Gross monthly income of the customer